 GlobalSource Partners’ Russia Country Analyst Evgeny Gavrilenkov is one of the leading authorities on the Russian economy and the country’s economic transformation.
 In a career spanning government analytics, academia, and private sector economic analysis, he has consistently ranked among the top economists explaining, analyzing and forecasting the Russian economy.

-He began his career as an economist at the government think tank Center for Economic Analysis, where he rose to Acting Director, and was a Head of Department at the main computer center at Gosplan (later the Center of Economic Analysis), where he worked on macroeconomic modeling with a focus on interstate trade.
+He began his career at the government think tank Center for Economic Analysis, where he rose to Acting Director, and was a Head of Department at the main computer center at the Center of Economic Analysis, where he worked on macroeconomic modeling with a focus on interstate trade.
 He has written numerous papers on issues relating to Russia’s economic opening and growth; its finance, trade, market and energy industry institutions; and on the creation of norms toward credible monetary and fiscal policies in Russia.

 Dr. Gavrilenkov has served as a guest professor at Hitotsubashi University in Japan and as a visiting researcher at the government of Japan’s Economic Research Institute.
 He has also been a guest researcher at the Bank of Finland, a visiting professor at the Sorbonne Pantheon University in Paris, and a visiting researcher at the International Monetary Fund.
 He holds a degree in mathematics and a Ph.D. in economics from the Moscow Aviation Institute.